This is a picture of the Greek, Socrates. He was an early therapist …. sorry, philosopher, who lives before Christ; before the Common Era (CE).

 My web site places emphasis on action – getting something done.
+Socrates was not always too sure about action, any more than modern Buddhists are.

 So here’s a bit of heresy against myself.
 Action is not always enough or appropriate to the moment!